 Some endocrine system problems include:

-- Diabetes – Too much sugar in the blood caused by problems with insulin production.
-This includes type 1 diabetes (insulin deficiency) and type 2 diabetes (initially excess, then deficiency, of insulin).
+- Diabetes – Problems with insulin production cause too much sugar in the blood.
+This has type 1 diabetes (insulin deficiency) and types two diabetes (initially excess, then deficiency, of insulin).

-- Menstruation abnormalities : irregular menstruation or lack of menstruation.
-Some of the causes of this include polycystic ovary syndrome (PCOS), pituitary adenoma, or primary ovarian failure (PFO).
+- Menstruation abnormalities: irregular menstruation or lack of menstruation.
+These causes include polycystic ovary syndrome (PCOS), pituitary adenoma, or primary ovarian failure (PFO).

-- Parathyroid problems : An enlarged or one of more of the parathyroid glands can lead to high levels of calcium in the blood (hypercalcemia).
+- Parathyroid problems: An enlarged or one or more of the parathyroid glands can lead to high calcium levels in the blood (hypercalcemia).

-- Pituitary adenomas : These are tumors of the pituitary gland that can produce too much of a certain hormone or cause hormone deficiencies.
+- Pituitary adenomas: These are tumors of the pituitary gland that can produce too much of a particular hormone or cause hormone deficiencies.
 These tumors can be small (microadenomas) or large (macroadenomas).

-- Neuroendocrine tumors : These are rare for tumors of certain endocrine glands (usually the adrenal gland, pancreas, or small intestine).
+- Neuroendocrine tumors: These are rare for tumors of certain endocrine glands (usually the adrenal gland, PancreasPancreas, or small intestine).